Building a World of Year-Round Possibilities

 Taking Ownership of the Historic Hazelwood School

 Haywood County is generously donating these facilities to Folkmoot USA.
 According to Haywood County tax records, these facilities are worth $1.336 million!
-Folkmoot USA will receive title in June 2014.
+Folkmoot USA will received the title in June 2014.

 Revitalizing the Historic Hazelwood School

 Folkmoot USA must renovate these historic facilities, so they can better serve Folkmoot USA and

 the local community.
 These changes include repairing/replacing the roof, renovating the auditorium and gymnasium, and making the building more energy- and water-efficient.
 These renovations will enable Folkmoot USA to host events throughout the year, while also reducing the buildings’ maintenance and operations costs and their environmental footprint.

 Boosting Year-Round Programs